coremayo/ParserGenerator/README.txt

 Corey Mayo

 To Compile:
 From the project's root directory, type "./compile".
-This will invoke apacke maven, which was used as this projects build tool.
+This will invoke Apache Maven, which was used as this projects build tool.
 A file called "project.jar" will be created in the "target/" directory.

 To Run:
 This program requires the Sun Java runtime environment to be installed and a Unix/Linux based system.

 Type "./run" from the project's root directory.
 This will invoke the system's java command.
 When called without any parameters, the program will print usage then exit.

 -g (--grammar) FILE : File containing grammar specification -i (--input) FILE   : File containing input to check against the supplied